 The goal of the Center for Students with Disabilities (CSD) is to support students who can benefit from incorporating technology into their academic and personal life.
-Disability service providers (DSPs) will work with students to evaluate needs and skills for AT.
+Disability Service Professionals (DSPs) will work with students to evaluate needs and skills for AT.
 Students may then meet with the CSD Technology Team (CSDTech) to find the right learning tools to meet their individual needs and learning styles.

 Services offered by the CSDTech Team includes: